Ahead of its 22nd season, the WNBA launched “Take A Seat, Take A Stand

 That players were participating in the protests, Borders said, was an inspiration for the ad.
 Stewart has watched the internal divisions in the NFL, where players and owners have battled over players’ aspirations to speak out against racial equality and police brutality and protecting the league’s business interests.
 “As the WNBA, we need to have a unified front,” Stewart said.
 “Obviously there will be times where we don’t agree, but compared to the NFL the disparity between players, front offices and management it’s huge.
 We know change is only going to happen if we’re together.”

-If you consider yourself as a passionate online shopper like myself, Amazon has amazing deals on the best products and exercise equipment.I hoped you enjoyed The WNBA Take a Seat,Take a Stand-WNBA News article and if you have any questions about the post want to leave a comment or want to leave your own personal review,please leave a comment below .
+If you consider yourself as a passionate online shopper like myself, eBay has amazing deals on the best products and exercise equipment.I hoped you enjoyed The WNBA Take a Seat,Take a Stand-WNBA News article and if you have any questions about the post want to leave a comment or want to leave your own personal review,please leave a comment below .